-Resonating knowledges is a research project I’m currently working on.
+Resonating knowledges is an areas of research I’m currently invested in.

 Resonating knowledges takes the project to another plane by shedding light on the researcher’s position in these investigations.
 Projects with innovative realizations of the composing-performing relation are often connected to forms of artistic research (whether labelled as such or not).
 This challenges the usual relation between researcher and artist(s), which is why new relational models need to be designed.